Menopause, incl. hormone replacement therapy (HRT)

 • Thinning hair or dry skin

-When Does Menopause Begin?
+When Does Menopause Start?

 • Menopause: Diagnosed after 12 months without a period

-How Is Menopause Diagnosed?
+How is Menopause Diagnosed?

 For women over 45 with typical symptoms, menopause is usually a clinical diagnosis based on history.